Skip to primary navigation Skip to content Skip to footer

 Hebridean-Whisky-Trail

-Scotland’s majestic and windswept west coast is fragmented in hundreds of scattered islands and small skerries, a landscape of rugged shores and white beaches, inhabited by thriving wildlife and small fishing harbours – and peat bogs aplenty.
+Scotland’s majestic and windswept west coast comprises hundreds of scattered islands and small skerries.
+It is a landscape of rugged shores and white beaches inhabited by thriving wildlife, small fishing harbours, and numerous peat bogs.

 Chilly tropics: the Outer Hebrides